SNGWN/CEH-Notes/Module 01 - Intro/CEH Module 1 - Intro.md

 		**Red Team** --> Perform like an Hacker and try to hack into Computer Systems, physical Security, Network Security, etc **Blue Team** --> Act as a Defender, and implement necessary security checks to ensure System Security.
 Also react on Red team's Actions/Attacks.
 Blue team also work as Incident Response team.

-#K5).
+# K5).
 Few Terms used in Hacking
-		**Vulnerability** - Know Security Flow which can be used to compromise CIA trait.
+		**Vulnerability** - Know Security Flaw which can be used to compromise CIA trait.
 		**Payload** - This is the Malicious Script, used to perform malicious activity.
 		**Exploit** - Exploit is the combination of Vulnerability and Payload.
 		**Zero Day** - These are Vulnerabilities unknown to developer or not previously disclosed in public.